MJ141592/WhatsappControls/README.md

-## WhatsApp Controls — Auto‑signup For Lypta
+## WhatsApp Controls — Auto‑signup For Tennis Groupchats

-Automate sign‑ups in Lypta WhatsApp groupchats by watching a numbered list and inserting your name automatically.
+Automate sign‑ups in Lypta Tennis WhatsApp groupchats by watching a numbered list and inserting your name automatically.
 To use this, do the setup in advance, then leave the auto signup program running while waiting for the signups to open.

 ## Requirements